Monday, February 27, 2006

 No, now I believe God heals all wounds.
 And we help Him by cooperating.

-And when it comes, oh my, there's nothing like the healing it brings.
-I know, because I heard Him whisper to me that day.
+Yet when it comes?
+Oh my, there's nothing like the healing His words, His love, bring.
+I know, because I heard Him whisper to me that day--and felt whole again.